ExpressionEngine/ExpressionEngine-User-Guide/source/development/json_version_feed.rst

 Accessing the Feed
 ------------------

-When utilizing the JSON version feed, please restrict calls to no more than once per day.
+When utilizing the JSON version feed, please utilize caching and restrict calls to no more than once per day.
 Abuse of the resource by a specific user will result in terminated access to the JSON version feed for that user.